Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 40 (OCR) ---

 ## 5.21
 Monitoring.
-Provider acknowledges that ; may monitor the quality of services delivered by Provider hereunder and may initiate corrective action when necessary to improve quality of care in accordance with that level of medical or behavioral health care which is recognized as acceptable professional practice in the respective community in which Provider practices and/or the standards established »y Provider shall comply with corrective action plans initiated by = Provider ackni iges has the right to monitor Medicaid Covered Services render Provider to Medicaid Members in accordance with this Attachment anc Policies and procedures that are made known to Provider, and that such monitoring may be announced or unannounced.
-Provider shall participate and cooperate in any internal and external QM/QI, monitoring, utilization review, peer review and/or appeal procedures established by EE nc/or
+Provider acknowledges that | may monitor the quality of services delivered by Provider hereunder and may initiate corrective action when necessary to improve quality of care in accordance with that level of medical or behavioral health care which is recognized as acceptable professional practice in the respective community in which Provider practices and/or the standards established > Provider shall comply with corrective action plans initiated by crema Provider acknowledges | has the right to monitor Medicaid Covered Services rendered by Provider to Medicaid Members in accordance with this Attachment an Policies and procedures that are made known to Provider, and that such monitoring may be announced or unannounced.
+Provider shall participate and cooperate in any internal and external QM/QI, monitoring, utilization review, peer review and/or appeal procedures established by i and/or aay
 ## 5.22
-Senices 7 I Chicien, Provider shall not encourage or suggest in any way that State Agency children be placed in state custody in order to receive medical, behavioral, or long-term care services covered by the Medicaid Program.
+Services to a Children.
+Provider shall not encourage or suggest in any way that State Agency children be placed in state custody in order to receive medical, behavioral, or long-term care services covered by the Medicaid Program.
 ## 5.23
 Non-Covered Services.
-Provider acknowleges that any services not listed in the State of Tennessee —_—— Program Rules and Regulations Chapter 1200-13-13-.04 (or 1200-13-14-.04, as applicable) and Government Contract at Section A.2.6 BENEFITS/SERVICES REQUIREMENTS AND LIMITS or Bureau policies and procedures as "Covered Services" must receive prior approval in writing by and CMS.
+Provider acknowleges that any services not listed in the State of Tennessee wen Program Rules and Regulations Chapter 1200-13-13-.04 (or 1200-13-14-.04, as applicable) and ie Government Contract at Section A.2.6 BENEFITS/SERVICES REQUIREMENTS AND LIMITS or Bureau policies and procedures as "Covered Services" must receive prior approval in writing by and CMS.
 ## 5.24
-Reports, Provider Manual and Member ca mm shall provide to Provider such utilization profiles or other reports, if any, that Laurson IS required to provide to Provider under Regulatory Requirements.
-In addition, shall provide its Tennessee Provider Directory to Provider.
+Reports, Provider Manual and Member Handbook.
+Sa’ shall provide to Provider such utilization profiles or other reports, if any, that IRE iS required to provide to Provider under Regulatory Requirements.
+In — shall provide its Tennessee Provider Directory to Provider.
 Pursuant to TCA 63-51-110, posts an updated provider network directory on its website every twenty-one (21) business days.
-Provider shall timely submit all reports and clinical information required A osama! shall provide a copy of the applicable provider manual and Member Handbook, whether by Its website or otherwise.
+Provider shall timely submit all reports and clinical information required a ora shall provide a copy of the applicable provider manual and Member Handbook, whether by its website or otherwise.
 ## 5.25
 Conflict of Interest and Lobbying.
 Provider provides assurance that no part of the total Agreement amount